 The different tax rates

-If you are aged 18 or over, you are entitled to earn up to £12,570 tax free (in the current 2021-22 tax year), known as personal allowance.
-You only receive this personal allowance against all of your income once.
-Then you are charged tax according to which tax band that bit of income falls in.
+If you are aged 18 or over, you are entitled to earn up to £12,570 tax free (this figure will be frozen at this level until 2026), known as personal allowance.
+You only receive this personal allowance once – against all of your income.
+Above that you are charged tax according to which tax band that bit of income falls in.